spicycode/spicy-config/readme.md

-h1.
-Spicy Config
+# Spicy Config

-h3.
-Long ago, in a $HOME directory mounted several servers away
+## Long ago, in a $HOME directory mounted several servers away

 So this is my pile *o* config files.
 In it you will find:

-* ZSH shell config (shell of choice)
+* ZSH shell config
 ** On OSX it works best with the latest ZSH (4.3.9).
 You can get it via the following instructions:
 *** sudo port sync
 *** sudo port install zsh-devel
 *** $EDITOR /etc/shells and add /opt/local/bin/zsh
 *** chsh -S /opt/local/bin/zsh
-* Bash shell config (mirrors my ZSH as much as possible)
-* Fish shell config
 * IRB config
-* VIM config
-* Emacs config
 * Screen config
 * Git config

-h3.
-Will the config ever stop?
+## Will the config ever stop?

 Yo, I don't know.